StockNews.com Begins Coverage on Sotherly Hotels (NASDAQ:SOHO)

-StockNews.com assumed coverage on shares of Sotherly Hotels (NASDAQ:SOHO – Get Rating) in a research note released on Thursday morning.
+StockNews.com assumed coverage on shares of Sotherly Hotels (NASDAQ:SOHO – Get Rating) in a report released on Thursday morning.
 The firm issued a hold rating on the real estate investment trust’s stock.

 About Sotherly Hotels